+We all have manifested signs of low self-confidence at various points in our lives.
 Have you ever wondered what self-confidence truly means?
-I am sure you have already heard various definitions of self-confidence because it can be explained in multiple ways.
+I am sure you have already heard various definitions because it can be explained in multiple ways.

-It is trust in your abilities and talent.
+Self-confidence means trusting in your abilities and talent.
 You have the belief that no matter what happens, you will be able to achieve your goal or solve a problem regardless of how difficult it may seem.
-You know you are capable of succeeding in any situation as you have the knowledge, resources and abilities.
+You know you can succeed in any situation as you have the knowledge, resources, and abilities.

-Another way of describing self-confidence is that we are feeling safe when we are doing our day to day tasks as we know how to execute them, however, if a new situation or problem arises, we panic or might get scared.
+Self-confidence also means that we feel safe when we are doing our day to day tasks as we know how to execute them.
+However, if a new situation or problem arises, we panic or might get scared.
 Being able to fight this feeling and get on top of it is also defined as self-confidence.

+Everyone has self-confidence.
 Some more, some less.
-Some in a certain area, while others in different fields.
-Self-confidence is linked to various areas of life but higher self-confidence definitely contributes to:
+Some in a particular area, while others in different fields.
+Self-confidence is linked to various areas of life.

 To start your journey to a more satisfying and successful life, you have to be honest with yourself and realize whether there is work to be done with your confidence level.

 Think about the past two weeks.
 Do you recognize any of these in your behaviors?

 - You are hesitant or unable to accept compliments.
 Instead of saying a simple ‘Thank you’ – as you very likely worked hard for that compliment and are deserving of it – you will say something like ‘Oh, it is nothing, anybody could have done it’ and downplay it.